microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/MicrosoftPowerBIMgmt.OnPremisesDataGateway.md

 Set attributes of an existing gateway cluster

 ### [Set-OnPremisesDataGatewayInstaller](Set-OnPremisesDataGatewayInstaller.md)
-Modify list of users who can create new gateways on the tenant
+Modify list of users who can install and register new gateways on the tenant

 ### [Set-OnPremisesDataGatewayTenantPolicy](Set-OnPremisesDataGatewayTenantPolicy.md)
-Set the gateway creation policy for the tenant
+Set the gateway installation and registration policy for the tenant